 BHP first turned to using drones sometime in 2015 at its Queensland sites.
 And since then, drones have become a popular replacement to the more traditional mining techniques across several sectors in Australia.

-Benefits of Drones for Mining Surveying
+Benefits of Drones for Mineral Surveying

 There are many technical applications of using drones in mining exploration.
 From blast monitoring and gas detection to 3D modelling and LiDAR scanning.
 Drones, in general, get things done faster around the mine site and deliver greater precision in terrain mapping and modelling due to the low altitude flights.
 Even underground, drones have proven to be a valuable addition to the fleet for LiDAR mapping of mine shafts and tunnels.